ziming-zh/Elfs-Bakery/README.md

 ## Usage

 Use mouse to click the button and Keyboard for rendering commands to the program.
+Please refer to our [wiki](https://github.com/ziming-zh/Elm-s-Bakery/wiki) page for detailed instructions.

 # Contributing